awesomeaiden/tap-in/README.md

 # tap-in
 The quick and easy way to share your contact information and social media accounts with anyone.
 Whether you're in class, at a party, out on the town, or on the golf course - just tap in!

+If you'd just like to try out the app on your Android device, you can use the APK in the root directory of this repository.
+If you'd like to build from source, keep reading!

 ### Installation and build
 To install and build the backend from source, simply run:
 ```